floehopper/jamesmead.org/source/blog/2020-06-27-indieweb-ifying-my-personal-website.html.md

 However, I did [configure my site to receive Webmentions][webmention.io-config] using the excellent hosted [webmention.io][] service.
 This was very easy.

-I then added some very basic code to [display Webmentions][display-webmentions-commit] at the bottom of each blog post closely based on [Sebastian Dedeyne's implementation][sebastiandedeyne-implementation].
+I then added some very basic code to [display Webmentions][display-webmentions-commit] at the bottom of each blog post closely based on [Sebastian De Deyne's implementation][sebastiandedeyne-implementation].
 For the moment, I'm using JavaScript running on the client-side, but I can see how in time this might lead to putting an unfair load on webmention.io.

 A better solution might be to incorporate fetching the latest Webmentions and rendering them in HTML into the automated build, perhaps enhancing them with the latest Webmentions using JavaScript.
 I think this might be how the [webmention.io Jekyll plugin][] works, but that's a job for another day.